KatkaMagdolenova/Eigenvalue_distribution_from_bootstrap_estimates/README.md

 # Eigenvalue distribution from bootstrap estimates

-This repository contains supplementary material for the paper **"Bootstrap Methods for Matrix Models"** (to appear in *Physical Review D*).
+This repository contains supplementary material for the paper **"Eigenvalue distribution from bootstrap estimates"** (to appear in *Physical Review D*) (autors: Samuel Kováčik, Katarína Magdolenová).

 ## Overview